 Summary of Monitoring Effort

 In October 2015 WDFW in partnership with the Stormwater Monitoring Program initiated the 2015-16 stormwater pollution project which will evaluate the health of the nearshore environments at 73 locations throughout Puget Sound.
 The WDFW biologists are using cages with Penn Cove mussels to track where and how much stormwater pollution is entering the sound.
 Mussels do not metabolize contaminants so any pollution accumulates in their tissue.
 To make this large scale effort possible WDFW solicited volunteers to install and retrieve the mussel cages.
-Feiro volunteers installed cages at two Port Angeles sites and the mussels will stay at the locations until February 2016 when Feiro volunteers will retrieve the cages and deliver the mussels to WDFW biologists for chemical analyses.
+Feiro volunteers installed cages at two Port Angeles sites and the mussels will stay at the locations until the survey has ended, when Feiro volunteers will retrieve the cages and deliver the mussels to WDFW biologists for chemical analyses.
 Contact Helle Andersen for details.

 Smolt Monitoring in Tumwater Creek